centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/commands.md

 ## Definition

-A command is the definition of a line of command which uses a script or an application to perform an action.
+A command is the definition of a command line that uses a script or an application to perform an action.
 It is possible execute this command by specifying arguments.

 There are four types of command:

-* **Verification** commands are used by the schedulers to verify the status of a host or of a service.
+* **Verification** commands are used by the schedulers to verify the status of a host or service.
 * **Notification** commands are used by the schedulers to alert the contacts (via mail, SMS, etc.).
 * **Discovery** commands are used by the schedulers to discover.
 * **Miscellaneous** commands are used by the additional modules (to perform certain actions), by the scheduler for data processing, etc.

-All the commands can be configured in the menu: **Configuration > Commands**.
+All the commands can be configured in the following menu: **Configuration > Commands**.

 ![image](../../assets/configuration/04commandlist.png)